Clicking Hard Drive Recovery Is Difficult? Absolutely No

 Note: if the size of files you selected to recover exceeds 1GB, you'll be asked to provide a license to upgrade your software from free edition so as to continue recovery.
 At this time, you can save the scan result by pressing "Export Scan Result".

-After you upgrading your software to an advanced edition, you can choose to run software -> open "Damaged Partition Recovery" -> click "Load manually saved scan result" to access your last scan result and then continue recovery.
+After upgrading your software to an advanced edition, you can choose to run software -> open "Damaged Partition Recovery" -> click "Load manually saved scan result" to access your last scan result and then continue recovery.

 Some people would suggest repairing clicking hard drive by opening it in dust-free environment.
 But we don't think it is a good idea for mainly 3 reasons: